hotkit/pgasio/examples/README.md

 ## csj

 This shows how to use the basic parts of the libraries to efficiently fetch data from Postgres, do some light processing and then output the data.
+It demonstrates how the _f5-threading_ library can be used to handle record data over multiple threads.

 The CSJ format is described at _[Comma Separated JSON](http://www.kirit.com/Comma%20Separated%20JSON)_.